Looking Closely at the Growth Curve for 2U Inc. (TWOU)

-2U Inc. (NASDAQ:TWOU) went down by -4.35% from its latest closing price compared to the recent 1-year high of $59.74.
-The company’s stock price has collected -8.82% of loss in the last five trading sessions.
+2U Inc. (NASDAQ:TWOU) went up by 8.22% from its latest closing price compared to the recent 1-year high of $59.74.
+The company’s stock price has collected 2.24% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/29/21 that Harvard, MIT Part of $800 Million Deal to Push Access to Online Education

 Is It Worth Investing in 2U Inc. (NASDAQ :TWOU) Right Now?